Anti-English sentiment: Scotland

-The study goes on to say (of the English living in Scotland): "Few of the English (only 16 per cent) see conflict between Scots and English as even 'fairly serious'."
-Hussain and Millar's study found that Anglophobia was slightly less prevalent than Islamophobia but that unlike Islamophobia, Anglophobia correlated with a strong sense of Scottish identity.
+The study goes on to say (of the English living in Scotland): "Few of the English (only 16 per cent) see the conflict between Scots and English as even 'fairly serious'."
+The study found that Anglophobia was slightly less prevalent than Islamophobia but that, unlike Islamophobia, Anglophobia correlated with a strong sense of Scottish identity.

-In 1999 an inspector and race relations officer with Lothian and Borders Police said that a correlation had been noticed between the establishment of the Scottish Parliament and anti-English incidents.
 Hussain and Millar's research suggested that Anglophobia had fallen slightly since the introduction of devolution.

 In 2009, a woman originally from England was assaulted in an allegedly anti-English racially motivated attack.
-Similar cases have been connected with football matches and tournaments, particularly international tournaments where the English and Scottish football teams often compete with each other.
-A spate of anti-English attacks occurred in 2006 during the FIFA World Cup.
+Similar cases have been connected with football matches and tournaments, particularly international tournaments, in which the English and Scottish football teams often compete with each other.
+There was a spate of anti-English attacks in 2006 during the FIFA World Cup.
 In one incident a 7-year-old boy wearing an England shirt was punched in the head in an Edinburgh park.

-In 1998, 19 year-old apprentice mechanic Mark Ayton was punched to the ground and kicked to death by three youths.
-The father of the victim explicitly cited Ayton's English accent as a contributing factor in the attack.
-Court proceedings recorded the fact that the attackers were singing 'Flower of Scotland' which includes the lines 'And sent them homeward, Tae think again'; an allusion about ridding Scotland of the English, immediately prior to the attack.
-The attackers served less than a year in prison for the killing.